-It can take many different forms including sexual violence, human trafficking and modern slavery, forced marriage, female genital mutilation and so-called ‘honour’ based violence.
+Domestic abuse can be in many different forms including coercive control, sexual violence, digital or online abuse and harassment, human trafficking and modern slavery, forced marriage, female genital mutilation and so-called ‘honour’ based violence.

-If you alter your behaviour because you are frightened of how your partner or someone within your household will react, you are being abused.
+If you or someone you know changes their behaviour because they are frightened of how their partner or someone within their household will react, they are being abused.